MCP server

 |---|---|

-getPlatformInfo | Returns the static platform catalog — library version, spec schema, glasses capabilities — for the target vendor (meta_rayban).
+getPlatformInfo | Returns the static platform catalog — library version, the list of SDK capabilities the glasses expose, per-vendor tiers.
 Always the right first call. |

-2. Setup and Generation (4 tools)
+2. Setup and Generation (1 tool)

 | Tool | What it does |